kellylougheed/this-is-just-to-say/README.md

 <h2>Features:</h2>

 <ul>
-<li> The user fills in a number of details about the food eaten to customize WCW's poem as much as possible.</li><br/>
+<li> The user fills in a number of details about the food to customize WCW's poem as much as possible.</li><br/>

 <li> A JavaScript algorithm creates a new, grammatically correct poem based on the user's input.</li><br/>